The 2019 Teaching Professor Annual Conference Poster Sessions.

 Academic Freedom in Classroom Discussions

-Antija Allen, Pellissippi State Community College and Jason James and Anthony James, Wilmington University
+Antija Allen, Pellissippi State Community College; Jason James, Wilmington University; and Anthony James, Miami University

 Discussion is a staple in a classroom.
 Though it may differ based on modality it remains central to student learning.
 Students and faculty become involved in learning through academic discourse creating a deeper understanding of content and exposure to new paradigms.
 Facultys role is to select topics to cover, and contentious ones can produce the most enriching discussions.
 Fear of retribution for discussing such relevant topics may lead topics being ignored.
 Job security is central to this reaction which makes sense with the trend of reduced tenure lines and increases in contingency appointments.
 Less protection afforded to the latter can result in faculty being more cautious about topics.